Afghanistan

 people received healthcare through our health facilities.

-people received mental health services and psychosocial services.
+people received mental health and psychosocial services.

 children were treated for severe malnutrition.